This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 6. Spend a Relaxing Day on Livadi Beach

-Livadi is Astypalaia’s most popular seaside resort.
-There are many restaurants, cafés, bars, and hotels in the area, making Livadi one of the best places in Astypalaia for a relaxing vacation, especially for families.
-Although Livadi Beach is equipped with all the facilities, it is still laid-back and authentic, like the rest of the island.
+Livadi is Astypalaia’s most popular seaside village.
+There are many restaurants, cafés, bars and hotels in the area, making Livadi one of the best places in Astypalaia for spending a full day to relax.

 This is a panoramic shot of Livadi Beach.
 There are sunbeds and umbrellas, while many shops line the beachfront.